 As stated, the time of an action is not mentioned when the present perfect tense is used.

-- Incorrect: I have just called him ten minutes ago.
+- Incorrect: I have just spoken to him ten minutes ago.

 - Incorrect: We have had a meeting with a client this morning.